Alivanroy/Typosentinel/DOCKER.md

-# PlanFinale Docker Deployment Guide
+# Typosentinel Docker Deployment Guide

-This guide covers how to deploy PlanFinale using Docker and Docker Compose.
+This guide covers how to deploy Typosentinel using Docker and Docker Compose.

 ## Quick Start